aninditadash/react-ecommerce-app/README.md

 ### **How does React work?**

-React operates by creating an in-memory virtual DOM rather than directly manipulating the browser’s DOM.
+React operates by creating a lightweight, in-memory representation of the real DOM called virtual DOM rather than directly manipulating the browser’s DOM.
 It performs necessary manipulations within this virtual representation before applying changes to the actual browser DOM.

-- __Actual DOM and Virtual DOM:__  Initially, there is an Actual DOM (Real DOM) containing a div with two child elements: h1 and h2.
-React maintains a previous Virtual DOM to track the UI state before any updates.
-- __Detecting Changes:__ When a change occurs (e.g., adding a new h3 element), React generates a New Virtual DOM.
-React compares the previous Virtual DOM with the New Virtual DOM using a process called _reconciliation_.
-- __Efficient DOM Update:__ React identifies the differences (in this case, the new h3 element).
-Instead of updating the entire DOM, React updates only the changed part in the New Actual DOM, making the update process more efficient.
+- __Rendering the Virtual DOM:__  React creates a virtual representation of the UI as a tree of JavaScript objects.
+- __Updating State:__ It generates a new Virtual DOM tree to reflect the updated state when the application state changes.
+- __Diffing Algorithm:__ React compares the new Virtual DOM tree with the previous one using its efficient diffing algorithm to identify the minimal set of changes required.
+- __Updating the Real DOM:__ React applies only the necessary changes to the real DOM, optimizing rendering performance.

 ### **How Babel Works with ReactJS?**